Level 3 Access to Higher Education – Social Science

 - Understanding Poverty

-This course is free for 16-18yrs; for 19-23yrs, course is free if you have not achieved a full Level 3 qualification.
+For 19-23yrs, this course is free if you have not achieved a full Level 3 qualification.

 For all other students fees apply: